 Owning a company carries responsibility, and so does selling it.
 To make your exit strategy satisfying for all parties, consider the following:

-- working with an attorney and an account to establish the price
+- working with an attorney and an accountant to establish the price

 - ensuring the incoming leadership, whether a family member, your

-employees, or investors, have the skills, desire and money to run
+employees or your investors, have the skills, desire and money to run